marcoserenelli/Smerkel/README.md

-# smerkel
+# Smerkel

-A new Flutter project.
+Flutter app to track your everyday expenses.